huserman/JS-Number-To-Words/README.md

 # JS-Number-To-Word
-Number to Word Converter for Azerbaijani (or Turkish) language
+Number to Words Converter for Azerbaijani (or Turkish) language